shagun0202/demo/README.md

 # demo
-this is a new demo repository for git and github
+this is a new demo repository for git and github.